g-roma/freesound_pd/README.md

 A set of abstractions for accessing the Freesound API from Pure Data

-Requirements included in Pd extended on all platforms: zexy, cyclone, list-abs, oggread~
+Required libraries included in Pd-extended: zexy, cyclone, list-abs, pdogg

-Additional requirements: PuREST JSON
+Additional library: PuREST JSON